New York Fashion Week: 2010s

-2015
+In January 2015, Mercedes-Benz announced its departure as title sponsor from WME/IMG's events.
+Producer Kanye West announced he would gladly take over sponsorship of the event.
+That March, WME/IMG announced that it had acquired MADE Fashion Week, which takes place during WME/IMG's events.

-Actress Jamie Brewer became the first woman with Down syndrome to walk the red carpet at New York Fashion Week, which she did for designer Carrie Hammer.
+Actress Jamie Brewer became the first woman with Down syndrome to walk the red carpet at New York Fashion Week in February 2015, which she did for designer Carrie Hammer.
+That September, IMG's events were moved from Lincoln Center to Spring Studios.

 In December 2015, the CFDA announced that it had hired the Boston Consulting Group to study revising the format of New York Fashion Week to adapt to changes brought about by social media.
 One option being explored is to bifurcate the event, with private showroom appointments of next season's designs for buyers and public fashion shows displaying in-season merchandise for consumers.

+The 2016 season ended with a number of designers either experimenting with, or planning to adopt, a "see now, buy now model", with items available from the runway immediately after (or even during) the show, rather than six months later.
+The charge was led by brands such as Burberry, although experiments in the format can be traced back to earlier shows by designers such as Diane von Furstenberg.
 The first New York Fashion Week dedicated menswear shows, called "New York Fashion Week: Men's", were produced.

-2016

-The season ended with a number of designers either experimenting with, or planning to adopt, a "see now, buy now model", with items available from the runway immediately after (or even during) the show, rather than six months later.
-The charge was led by brands such as Burberry, although experiments in the format can be traced back to earlier shows by designers such as Diane von Furstenberg.
+2020s

+In December 2025, as a result of the protest actions of the Coalition to Abolish the Fur Trade, CFDA announced it will no longer show animal fur at any official NYFW Schedule events, beginning September 2026.

+For NYFW 2026, Google's Gemini partnered with fashion brand L'Agence to use the tech company's virtual try-on technology.